uPlexa/uplexa/contrib/gitian/README.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Monero using a VM or physical system.*
+*Setup instructions for a Gitian build of uPlexa using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the Monero CLI executables.
+Gitian is the deterministic build process that is used to build the uPlexa CLI executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.